anastasiiaryzh/eap-architecture/decisions/ADR-003-frontend-tech-stack.md

 - Material Design look is recognizable (less flexibility than Tailwind or Ant Design)
 - CSS-in-JS performance concerns with large apps

-**Rejection Reason:** Bundle size too large for performance requirements (dashboard < 2s).
-Material Design's opinionated aesthetic limits design flexibility.
-Both shadcn/ui (Tailwind-based) and Ant Design (enterprise-focused) are better fits for this project's needs.
-MUI's customization complexity doesn't provide enough benefit over alternatives.
+**Rejection Reason:** Bundle size too large (~1MB+) compared to Ant Design (~500KB) without sufficient benefits.
+Material Design's opinionated aesthetic is more limiting than Ant Design's enterprise-focused design.
+No team experience with MUI vs existing Ant Design knowledge.
+MUI's customization complexity (sx prop, theme structure) doesn't provide enough benefit over Ant Design for this project.

 ---

-### Alternative 3: Biome Instead of ESLint + Prettier
+### Alternative 4: Biome Instead of ESLint + Prettier

 **Description:** Use Biome as an all-in-one tool for linting and code formatting instead of the traditional ESLint + Prettier combination.